souk4711/hakoniwa/hakoniwa-cli/examples/usage-mount.md

 # Usage - Mount FileSystem

-## --rootdir

-Use HOST_PATH as the mount point for the container root fs

 ## --rootfs

 Bind mount all necessary subdirectories in ROOTFS to the container root with read-only access [default: /]